SteveDoyle2/NASTRAN-95/um/bulk.md

 Remarks
 -------
-1. If any of M, N, TC, or TD are blank or zero, the corresponding ç, é, C(f), or D(f) will be zero.
+1. If any of M, N, TC, or TD are blank or zero, the corresponding Ã§, Ã©, C(f), or D(f) will be zero.

 2. Dynamic load sets must be selected in the Case Control Deck (DLOAD = SID)